Russia agrees to extend Ukraine grain deal in a boost for global food security

 “Shortages of food in the system and lack of affordable fertilizer continues to push up prices, making it difficult for families in countries like Somalia to predict if they will be able to afford a meal the next day,” said Shashwat Saraf, emergency director for East Africa at the International Rescue Committee.

-Keaten reported from Geneva and Bonnell from London.
-AP reporters Andrew Katell in New York; Evelyne Musambi in Nairobi, Kenya; Edith M. Lederer at the United Nations; and Dasha Litvinova in Tallinn, Estonia, contributed.
+Bonnell reported from London.
+AP reporters Jamey Keaten in Geneva; Andrew Katell in New York; Edith M. Lederer at the United Nations; Matthew Lee in Washington; and Evelyne Musambi in Nairobi, Kenya contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.